guokai8/scGSVA/README.md

 _scGSVA_ provides functions to generate annotation data which can be used in the analysis.

 _Fixed some issues since there was a bug due to the KEGG annotation changed these days._

-_Add batch calculation when the cell population is huge _Add UCell function within the scgsva function
+_Add batch calculation when the cell population is huge._

+_Add UCell function within the scgsva function._
 ## Installation
 ```
 library(devtools)